pharmaverse/ggsurvfit/README.md

 The {ggsurvfit} package eases the creation of time-to-event (aka survival) endpoint figures with ggplot2.
 The concise and modular code creates images that are ready for publication or sharing.
+Competing risks cumulative incidence is also supported via `ggcuminc()`.

 ## Why ggsurvfit?